-(£ = modest contribution; ££ = moderate contribution; £££ = significant contribution) Private sector Transport operators Transport users Developer contributions (££) Freight fees (£) Workplace Parking Levy (£) Contributions for new developments to be maximised and prioritised towards public transport wherever possible, over road infrastructure.
+Developer contributions (££) Freight fees (£) Workplace Parking Levy (£) Contributions for new developments to be maximised and prioritised towards public transport and active sustainable travel (e.g. walking and cycling) wherever possible, over road infrastructure.
 To be applicable until companies sign up for the use of a consolidation centre.
 Revenue can be ring-fenced for use on freight management and air quality improvement schemes.
 This will likely be a modest but valuable source of income for investment into further Mass Transit, walking and cycling schemes.
 Local business rates (££) Operator investment (£) Parking charges (££) To be retained by Oxford City Council to generate funding for infrastructure, including transport.
 At a countywide level, business rate growth within the Enterprise Zones should be retained for reinvestment.
 The roll-out of very low and zero emission vehicles is welcomed and must continue.
 Further support to schemes which will provide more reliable services should be sought.
-Increases in public car parking charges outside of the city centre should be used to support the implementation of the Mass Transit lines.
+Increases in public car parking charge outside of the city centre should be used to support the implementation of the Mass Transit lines.
 Tax Increment Financing (£££) An increasingly used financing tool Bus stop / bus stand departure fees (£) City centre cordon / entry charges (£) which uses future business rate income from new development to provide backing for infrastructure, including transport.
 Bus stop or bus stand departure fees should be implemented to help fund city centre revisions to the transit network.
-This may also encourage operators to consolidate services.
-Given the limited existing through trips in the centre it is assumed that only a limited return on investment in operating costs would be gained.
-Tourism business levy (£) Rail station use charges (£) Local business leaders should be encouraged to establish an Oxford Rail station use charges on Train Operating Companies Tourism Business Improvement Districts (TBIDs) which draws together private sector funding based on a scalable business rate levy to collectively invest in local improvements, including transport.
-Tourist coach entry fee (£) Charge to be applied to companies for city entry (payable on parking within designated coach bays) will be used to pay towards Mass Transit prioritisation schemes.
+This may also encourage Given the limited existing through trips in the centre it is assumed that only a limited return on investment in operating costs would be gained. operators to consolidate services.
+Tourism business levy (£) operators to consolidate services.
+Rail station use charges (£)